-In our work with districts during the shift to school closures this past spring, we heard from countless district leaders and school administrators about how challenging it was to promote connectedness and build student engagement outside of the traditional classroom.
+In our work with K-12 school districts during the COVID-19 pandemic, countless district leaders and school administrators have told us how challenging it's been to build student engagement outside of the traditional classroom.

-It is similarly concerning to consider how the challenges associated with online learning may have the largest impact on at-risk students.
-Research suggests that struggling students often have the most difficulty in terms of academic achievement and engagement when course content is shifted to online discussion posts and in-person small group instruction is removed.
+Not only that, but the challenges associated with online learning may have the largest impact on students from marginalized communities.
+Research suggests that some groups of students experience more difficulty with academic performance and engagement when course content is delivered online vs. face-to-face.

 45 Questions to Understand Student Engagement in Online Learning